 Sputum direct fluorescent antibody (DFA) test

 Direct immunofluorescence test; Direct fluorescent antibody - sputum

-How the test is performed
+How the Test is Performed

 You will produce a sputum sample from your lungs by coughing up mucus from deep inside your lungs.
-(The mucus is not the same as saliva or spit from the mouth.)
+(Mucus is not the same as saliva or spit from the mouth.)

-How to prepare for the test
+How to Prepare for the Test

 If coughing does not produce sputum, a breathing treatment may be given before the test to trigger sputum production.

-How the test will feel
+How the Test will Feel

-There is no discomfort.
+There is no discomfort with this test.

-Why the test is performed
+Why the Test is Performed

 Normally, there is no antigen-antibody reaction.

-There are no risks.
+There are no risks with this test.

-- Last Reviewed on 05/28/2012
+- Last reviewed on 5/20/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.